jamesdonoh/data-mining/report.md

 ### Cost-sensitive learning

-This technique uses a cost matrix to assign different costs to the different types of classifier error.
+As Witten et. al [-@witten] point out, "optimizing classification rate without considering the cost of the errors often leads to strange results".
+The technique of cost-sensitive learning uses a cost matrix to assign different costs to the different types of classifier error.
 In this case because we are considering a three-class problem, we need to provide a 3x3 misclassification cost matrix.

 The costs could be derived from the known costs of serious and fatal accidents in terms of emergency services, healthcare, etc. or based on a loose estimation of their relative impact.
 For the present study we use the second approach.

 To perform cost-sensitive learning in WEKA the `CostSensitiveClassifier` was used.
-This classifier is described as "a metaclassifier that makes its base classifier cost-sensitive."
+This classifier is described in the documentation as "a metaclassifier that makes its base classifier cost-sensitive."
 The same base classifier settings for NaiveBayes are used as previously described and the additional parameters shown in Table \ref{weka-costsensitive} are provided.

 ----------------------------------------------
 Parameter             Value
 --------------------  ------------------------
 batchSize             100

-classifier            NaiveBayes ...
+classifier            NaiveBayes

-costMatrix            [see below]
+costMatrix            *see below*

 costMatrixSource      Use explicit cost matrix